rlp10/pmmc/README.md

 Select a directory to browse its contents.

-Select ".." to browse the parent director.
+Select ".." to browse the parent directory.

 Select "quit" to quit.